anishrao/anishrao.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Here is the link to my [Google Scholar](https://scholar.google.com/citations?user=EA-CJZoAAAAJ&hl=en).
-Click on the TOC to have a closer look at them.
+description: "My publications in reverse chronological order.
+Click on the TOC to have a closer look at them."
 nav: true
 nav_order: 2
 ---

+Here is the link to my [Google Scholar](https://scholar.google.com/citations?user=EA-CJZoAAAAJ&hl=en).

 <!-- _pages/publications.md -->